Dr Radu Cimpeanu

 OX2 6GG

-My primary role currently lies with the University of Warwick as assistant professor in the Warwick Mathematics Institute as of September 2019.
+My primary role currently lies with the University of Warwick, currently as Associate Professor (Reader) in the Warwick Mathematics Institute after Assistant and Associate Professor roles since September 2019.
 Please see my institutional homepage for the latest academic activity updates.

 I have directed my investigative efforts as part of my role as Hooke Research Fellow within the Mathematical Institute (2017-2019) towards the study of interfacial flows and associated asymptotic methods for multi-scale systems, coupled with a strong interest in applied partial differential equations, computational fluid dynamics and high performance computing tools in general.
 The developed methodologies have been used to address technologically relevant problems in microfluidics, water retention on aircraft surfaces, spray atomisation and electrohydrodynamics.
 I am also active in a more general industrial mathematical modelling setting, with previous projects in computational acoustics (perfectly matched layers in particular), operational research and performance optimisation in flow-related devices (e.g. vacuum pumps, pesticide sprays).
 I often participate in Study Groups with Industry, as well as events within the UK Fluids Network as part of several Special Interest Groups.